Wizkid116/CTEOS/README.md

 * create directories and chroot build the rest, configure and compile the kernel, set everything up, and exit cleanup
+* ask for system hostname, password, user, and network interface, then carry those to the new environment

 ## Contribute
 This is a crapton of work, and I'm just one person :(